 This kind of thought experiment places the world that we are used to, made of houses, trees, and buildings, as a middle-sized world.
 It’s wedged between the extremes of enormous galaxies one one hand, and miniscule atoms and strange quantum worlds on the other.
 And each end grows increasingly mysterious and incomprehensible the further you travel into it.

 Quantum mechanics is as far as our instruments have been able to see, but we know it’s not the end of the line.

 The leading theory of what comes next is called string theory.
 It predicts that the ripples of the quantum world are ultimately caused by vibrations of strings and that all of reality arises from different combinations of these vibrations, like music turned solid.

 There may be no limit to how strange the things can go.
-Centuries from now, we may discover that reality is endless.
-Our Earth may be one frame in an infinite vista of strange realms of size and magnitude, like we’re the citizens of a M.C.
+Centuries from now, we may discover that reality is endless, and our Earth is just one frame in an infinite vista of strange realms of size and magnitude, like we’re the citizens of a M.C.
 Escher style universe.

-These tiny worlds of chemistry, atoms, quantum mechanics, and string theory that create the fabric of our reality are what this part of the Big Ideas Network is about.
+If the Milky Way is our imaginary raft, then these tiny worlds of chemistry, atoms, quantum mechanics, and string theory are the ropes and sinews that hold it together.
+They are the the fabric of our reality, and they are what this section of the Big Ideas Network is about.